composewell/streaming-benchmarks/README.md

 * We have tried to optimize (`INLINE` etc.) each library's code as much as we could, library authors are encouraged to take a look at if their library is being used in a fully optimized manner and report if there are any issues.
-* The basic `drain` benchmark generates a stream and drains it without doing any operation on the elements.
-This drain operation is part of all benchmarks, therefore all operations would include the cost of drain.
-If draining is slow for a library then all other operations also show up as slow.